Charles Boyer

 Charles Boyer (/fr/; 28 August 1899 – 26 August 1978) was a French-American actor who appeared in more than 80 films between 1920 and 1976.
 After receiving an education in drama, Boyer started on the stage, but he found his success in American films during the 1930s.
 His memorable performances were among the era's most highly praised, in romantic dramas such as The Garden of Allah (1936), Algiers (1938), and Love Affair (1939), as well as the mystery-thriller Gaslight (1944).
 He received four Oscar nominations for Best Actor.
 He also appeared as himself on the CBS sitcom I Love Lucy.

 Life and career

 Early years

 Boyer was born in Figeac, Lot, France, the son of Augustine Louise Durand and Maurice Boyer, a merchant.
-Boyer (whose surname comes from boièr, the Occitan word for "cowherd") was a shy small-town boy who discovered the movies and theatre at the age of eleven.
+Boyer was a shy small-town boy who discovered the movies and theatre at the age of eleven.

 Early acting career

 Boyer performed comic sketches for soldiers while working as a hospital orderly during World War I. He began studies briefly at the Sorbonne, and was waiting for a chance to study acting at the Paris Conservatory.

 He went to the capital city to finish his education, but spent most of his time pursuing a theatrical career.
 In 1920, his quick memory won him a chance to replace the leading man in a stage production, Aux jardins de Murcie.
 He was successful.
 Then he appeared in a play La Bataille and Boyer became a theatre star overnight.

 In the 1920s, he played charming and charismatic characters on both stage and in silent films.